stefanriedel/stefanriedel.github.io/projects/project_template.md

   <img src="../images/logview/logview_small.jpg">
 </a>

 This should be a one or two sentence introduction to what the project is about and what the goal was.
 A bit more would be good for better formatting and that the next headline is full width.
+I can even add a third sentence so which explain why this is important or what I gained from this project in terms of lessons learned or what I found interesting about it.

 ### Accomplishments, Highlights, Responsibilities
 - bullet one